RanyaCherara/Project-IuG_OpenAI/README.md

 - Reproducible workflow: deterministic preprocessing + clear configuration via .env.
 ___

+Input and Output:
+- Inputs: a folder or ZIP with photos; a description_list Excel with basic info and inventory codes, and our Prompt
+- Output: a new Excel with one neutral, visibility-based description per object plus key metadata columns.

+___

 How it works (System Overview):
 1. Selection & Assignment
 A script filters the images folder (or ZIP) to include only objects assigned to our group (by inventory number), creating a consistent dataset for experiments.